The Causal Action in Minkowski Space and Surface Layer Integrals: The Lagrangian of the causal action in Minkowski space

 This contribution is in general non-zero but, as explained after~\eqref{noneed}, it could vanish for specific regularizations due to cancellations in the curly brackets in~\eqref{needed} and~\eqref{noneed}.

-For a better understanding of the contributions in~\eqref{d4}, it is instructive to compare them to the contributions to the Lagrangian away from the light cone as computed in~\cite{vacstab, reg}.
+For a better understanding of the contributions in~\eqref{d4}, it is instructive to compare them to the contributions to the Lagrangian away from the light cone as computed in~\cite{reg, vacstab}.
 The latter contributions arise independent of the regularization and reflect the fact that, due to the different masses, the macroscopic behavior of the fermionic projector is necessarily different in the charged and neutrino sectors.
-The resulting contribution to the Lagrangian scales like (see~\cite[Section~2]{vacstab} or~\cite[Section~3]{reg}) \beq \L[A_{xy}] \lesssim m^6\: (\deg=3) \eeq (the precise scaling depends on the size of the bilinear-dominated region as discussed in~\cite[Section~6]{reg}).
+The resulting contribution to the Lagrangian scales like (see~\cite[Section~2]{vacstab} or~\cite[Section~3]{reg})

+(the precise scaling depends on the size of the bilinear-dominated region as discussed in~\cite[Section~6]{reg}).
 Clearly, this contribution is much smaller than the upper bound in~\eqref{scaleupper}.
-More precisely, the resulting contribution to the causal action per four-dimensional volume would become smaller by a scaling factor
+More precisely, since decreasing the degree by one gives two factors of the dimension of length, which when integrating give rise to a factor~$\varepsilon^2$, the causal action per four-dimensional volume would become smaller by a scaling factor

-We remark that, as is worked out in detail in ~\cite[Appendix~A]{entropy}, there is also a contribution to the causal Lagrangian if~$x$ is close to~$y$.
-This contribution is also much smaller than~\eqref{d4}.
+We remark that, as is worked out in detail in \cite[Appendix~A]{jacobson}, there is also a contribution to the causal Lagrangian if~$x$ is close to~$y$.
+This analysis shows that this contribution is also much smaller than~\eqref{d4}.